J-Dahlgren/PowerliftCMS/docs/secretariat.md

 ### Active group

-The active group for the platform can be changed with the dropdown menu.
+The active group for the selected platform can be changed with the dropdown menu.
 Selecting a different group will reload all lifters and reset the timers.
 This will affect all screens across all clients that are showing the current platform.

 ### Timer controls